boxyhq/website/docs/directory-sync/providers/google.md

 # Google Workspace

+Google Workspace SCIM support is pretty minimal, so we directly tap into their APIs to give you the full benefit of SCIM-like functionality.

+To enable this you have to authenticate against Google so that we get access to the Admin SDK API.
+When you create a new Directory Sync connection the Google authentication URL is displayed, this can be sent to your customer so they can authenticate against their Google tenant.
+It doesn't require any of the traditional SCIM setup.

+## Self-hosting instructions

-The following guide will walk you through the process of configuring SAML Jackson to use Google Workspace as a directory sync provider.
+If you are self-hosting the following guide will walk you through the process of configuring SAML Jackson to use Google Workspace as a directory sync provider.

 ---

-Jackson requires a Google OAuth App to be configured to access the Google Workspace API.
+Jackson requires a Google OAuth App to be configured to access the Admin SDK API.
 You can use your existing OAuth App or create a new one.

 ### Create OAuth App